 Compensation – is the sum of salaries and wages; separation, retirement, terminal pay, gratuities and others; and employer’s contribution to SSS, GSIS, etc.

 Salaries and wages – are gross payments made by establishments to its employees in cash or in kind, that is, prior to deduction for employee’s contribution to SSS/GSIS, withholding tax, etc. Included are total basic pay; vacation, sick and maternity leave pay; overtime pay and other benefits.

 Employer’s contribution to SSS, GSIS, etc. – includes contribution to Employees Compensation Commission (ECC), Philhealth, PAG-IBIG, etc.

-Income - refers to cash received and receivables for goods sold and services rendered.
+Income - refers to cash received and receivables for goods/products and by-products sold and services rendered.